cmampbell/trading-post/README.md

 #### Automatically update card data
 Write a script to download bulk data file from Scryfall API, read the file, and update the card prices for cards in the database, and add any new cards to the database.

-#### Fix Mobile Bugs
-This was meant to be a mobile-optimized website.
-Upon deployment I found issues with the mobile version.

 #### Implement email verification
 Have users verify their email address by sending an automated email when they sign up.